Work-Study and Job Opportunities

 Freshmen and transfers will receive further information on this program during the orientation process.

-Off-campus job opportunities are available through our Career Services office.
-Career Services offers a program called Jobs4Mountaineers that will give you job listings for entry-level professional jobs, Internships, and summer jobs.
-You can upload your resume and send it off to employers who want job candidates like you!
+Off-campus job opportunities are available through our Career Development Office which provides Jobs4Mountaineers- listings of entry-level professional jobs, internships, and summer employment.
+You can upload your resume and send it off to employers who are looking for candidates like you!

 Community Internship Program (CIP) – Applications are taken in the spring of each year for assignments during the summer.
 Students work at local non-profit organizations and receive a $1200 scholarship during the following fall semester.
 Watch your email for notification.